 If your previous studies do not contain business related courses, you can apply to the MScBA Master in Management.
 This programme is especially designed for non-business graduates.
 Also the MSc Business Analytics & Management accepts any background.
 The only content related requirement for these programmes is that your degree must contain a minimum total of 20 EC in qualitative and quantitative research methods and statistics, of which at least 10 EC have to be in quantitative research methods and statistics.

 In addition to the master specific course requirements, all applicants need to have obtained 20 ECTS in qualitative and quantitative research methods and statistics.

 In order to give you a better idea of the courses we are referring to with this requirement, you can for example look at our bachelor programme curriculum.
-In the overview you can see that in the first year our students take the following research related courses: Mathematics, Philosophy of Science, Quantitative decision making and statistics as well as Spreadsheet modelling.
+In the overview you can see that in the first year our students take the following research related courses: Philosophy of Science, Quantitative decision making and statistics as well as Spreadsheet modelling.
 In their second year students complete an extensive research project and in their third year Advanced research training and a bachelor thesis.

 This means that when entering RSM master programmes, both students who have completed their bachelor at RSM, and students coming from other universities, need to have obtained a similar level in research methods and statistics in order to complete the master.

 These courses must be obtained during your academic studies and must also be visible in your transcript.
 If these subjects were a part of your study, but are not clearly marked in your transcript, we advise you to provide additional information in the form of course descriptions, or a statement from your university.

 Also if you are planning to take these courses before completing your current study, but the courses are not yet marked in your transcript, please include an additional document in your application, listing all the planned courses and the corresponding number of credits you will obtain.